keram/notes/_posts/2017-10-25-reactiveconf-2017-highlights.markdown

 ### [David Nolen: Out of the Tarpit, Revisited](https://www.youtube.com/watch?v=7y1phdZkLw4)

-Wednesday morning, first speaker on stage [David Nolen](https://twitter.com/swannodette) shared ideas from Ben Moseley and Peter Marks paper - Out of the Tar Pit (2006), advocated for a simplicity and shared examples of use of [Datomic database](http://www.datomic.com/).
+Wednesday morning, the first speaker on stage [David Nolen](https://twitter.com/swannodette) shared ideas from Ben Moseley and Peter Marks paper - Out of the Tar Pit (2006), advocated for a simplicity and shared examples of the use of [Datomic database](http://www.datomic.com/).

 > When considered next to testing and reasoning, simplicity is more important than either.
 Given a stark choice between investment